bbchallenge/bbchallenge/src/routes/story.md

 Additional green and red colors are used to track the head position and its movement: green when the head has moved to the left and red when it has moved to the right.

-**Important:** currently, these space-time diagrams are re-scaled to fit a 400x500 canvas, hence they can be inexact due to the scaling algorithm, especially at small scales (i.e. few simulation steps). <a href="/contribute" rel="external">You can help improve them</a>.
+By default, these space-time diagrams are re-scaled to fit a 400x500 canvas, hence they can be inexact due to the scaling algorithm, especially at small scales (i.e. few simulation steps).

+If you tick **Explore mode** you will enter a more precise visualisation of space-time diagrams that are accurate at small scales and that will give you additional coloured information about the state of the machine at each step.

 <a id="machine-id"></a>

 #### Machine ID

-The busy beaver challenge is based on a <a href="/method#seed-database" rel="external">seed database</a> of 88,664,064 undecided 5-state machines, see <a href="/method" rel="external">Method</a>.
+The Busy Beaver Challenge is based on a <a href="/method#seed-database" rel="external">seed database</a> of 88,664,064 undecided 5-state machines, see <a href="/method" rel="external">Method</a>.
 We can consequently refer to undecided machines with their ID in this database.

 For instance: <a  href="https://bbchallenge.org/55897188" rel="external">https://bbchallenge.org/55897188</a>